cram2/cram/cram_3d_world/cram_plan_transformation/README.md

     ...)
 ```

-The predicate `bound` tells, that `?first-task` and `?second-task` need to be provided with a value, `top-level-name` gives the name of the task tree, `cue:task-full-path` returns the path to a given task, `coe:subtask` returns each subtask of a given root-task, the predicate `cpoe:task-fetching-action` searches depth-first for an action of type :fetching, in all nodes and child-nodes of the given path.
+The predicate `bound` tells, that `?first-task` and `?second-task` need to be provided with a value, `top-level-name` gives the name of the task tree, `coe:task-full-path` returns the path to a given task, `coe:subtask` returns each subtask of a given root-task, the predicate `cpoe:task-fetching-action` searches depth-first for an action of type :fetching, in all nodes and child-nodes of the given path.

-In the upper, improvable example the fetching task is found by using the path of its parent `?first-task`.
-The search for the fetching action starts from the path of `?first-task`, checks if the `?first-task` is a fetching action, then goes down the child-nodes of `?first-task` and continues searching depth-first.
-Since transporting actions have a lot going on besides fetching and delivery, it takes quite the search to finally reach the fetching action.
+In the upper, improvable example, the fetching task is found by using the path of its parent `?first-path`.
+The search for the fetching action starts from the  `?first-task`, checks if the `?first-task` is a fetching action, then goes down its child-nodes and continues searching depth-first.
+Since transporting actions have a lot going on besides fetching and delivering and the predicates go depth-first, the search takes quite a while to finally reach the fetching action.

-Instead, when specifically declaring the searched `?fetch-task-1` to be a direct subtask of `?first-task-1` with the predicate `coe:subtask`, the search focuses only on those subtasks, while ignoring the depths below.
+Instead, when specifically declaring the searched `?fetch-task-1` to be a direct subtask of `?first-task` through the predicate `coe:subtask`, the search focuses on direct subtasks of `?first-task`, while ignoring the depths below.
 Prior knowledge of the task tree's structure can help building predicates a lot.

 ## Tests

-Use any projection demo including two transporting actions to the same target to test the both-hands rule.
+To test the plan transformation by hand, use any projection demo including two transporting actions to the same target.
 The transporting actions must be achievable with either gripper.
-The current implementation of `cram-plan-transformation-tests` loads and uses the household-demo in `cram_projection_demos`.
 First execute the demo until it is successful, then call `plt:apply-rules` and execute the demo again.

-If the `cram-plan-transformation-tests` package is used, simply load the package and call
+An autonomous test can be found in the `cram-plan-transformation-tests` package.
+Simply load the package and call

 ```commonlisp
 (lisp-unit:run-tests :all :plt-tests)
 ```

-The projection window will not open until the test fails.
+Currently, the implementation of `cram-plan-transformation-tests` loads and uses the household-demo in `cram_projection_demos`, transporting bowl and breakfast cereal.
+The projection window will not open unless the test fails.
 Optionally, go into `tests.lisp` and toggle `btr-belief:*spawn-debug-window*` to make the window spawn when the test is executed.
-On a failed test, check the error message and try again, demos sometimes fail non-deterministically.
+Upon a failed test, check the error message and try again, demos sometimes fail non-deterministically.